 Pastor Rick Haug, Senior Pastor of Living Water Pentecostal Holiness Church (LWPHC) caught fire to reach his community of Maiden, NC and designed an outreach called To Evangelize All Maiden in 2017 (TEAM ’17).
 He brought in the Matt Bartlett Band to fire everyone up, had free hamburgers and hot dogs, inflatables and games for the kids, padded cushions for the participants to sit on and invited Carolyn and I to attend for me to speak.

-Honesty has always been something of high premium to me, therefore, confession is good, ‘I really didn’t think it was a great idea’.
+Honesty has always been something of a high premium to me, therefore, confession is good, ‘I really didn’t think it was a great idea’.
 The days of Billy Graham are behind us and my conviction was, ‘spend the money to serve or help someone’ and ‘earn’ the right

 to speak to them.
 With ministerial respect on the downturn, it appears ‘singing and preaching’ have gone by the wayside.